Shallots vs Green Onions

 What Are Green Onions?

 Green onions are also a mild-flavored member of the Allium family.
 The term green onion is used interchangeable with scallions, but there is a minor difference.
 Green onions are harvested in the small bulb stage, but scallions are pulled from the soil while their tops are still green but before a bulb has formed.
 Unlike shallots, green onions should be kept in the refrigerator where they’ll last for about a week before going limp.

 Shallots vs Onions

-In a nutshell, those are the main differences between shallots vs onions.
+In a nutshell, these are the differences between shallots vs onions!

 Like yellow and red onions, shallots are best stored in a cool and well ventilated space, where they should last up to a month.
 They’ll start to sprout if the temperature and/or humidity rises.
 If they are already peeled, chopped or cooked, they should be stored in the refrigerator in a tightly sealed container.